ZeekInteractive/zeek-build-process/README.md

 ./vendor/bin/zbp install
 ```

 This performs a safe, [no-clobber](https://unix.stackexchange.com/questions/572294/why-is-cps-option-not-to-overwrite-files-called-no-clobber) installation into an existing project.
-It does in an [idempotent](https://en.wikipedia.org/wiki/Idempotence) manner, so if you run the installation, make some changes to one of the configuration files and then run the installation again, it will not overwrite your changes.
+It does so in an [idempotent](https://en.wikipedia.org/wiki/Idempotence) manner: if you run the installation, make some changes to one of the configuration files and then run the installation again, it will not overwrite your changes.

 ### Reinstall
 If you need to forcefully reinstall and start everything over from scratch you can run: